ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 To use this extension, the client should first decide what is the task ID, see
 {{construct-task-id}}.

+Client constructs this extension during the upload flow, after hpke config (see update flow and hpke-config in {{?DAP=I-D.draft-ietf-ppm-dap-01}}.).
+Client typically sets `extension_type` to `task-prov` codepoint in `ReportMetadata`'s extension field, and save the encoded `TaskConfig` in `extension_data` field.

 ## Construct task ID {#construct-task-id}

 For `task-prov` extension, a DAP task is not created before distributing task configuration to clients.
 Therefore, a DAP task ID may not be available to clients, aggregators and collector before uploading.
-Aggregator or collector MAY still choose a task ID for this task and deliver it to all clients along with `TaskConfig`.
-In this case, client MUST use that task ID.
-This arrangement SHOULD be agreed by aggregators, collector and clients out-of-band.

-Alternatively, task ID can be constructed from `task_info` and any other part of task configuration, as long as the generated task ID is determinstic and stay consistent across all parties.
+Task ID can be constructed from `task_info` and any other part of task configuration, as long as the generated task ID is determinstic and stay consistent across all parties.
 For example, the task ID can be a SHA256 hash of the entire serialized `TaskConfig`.
 In this case, the `task_info` serves as an unique byte array to distinguish different tasks that share the same task parameters.
 Task ID can be constructed on server side and then distributed to clients, or constructed independently on clients and servers.
 When constructed independently, the mechanism used for creating the task ID must be known to both clients and the collector.

-> OPEN ISSUE: Should task ID construction from TaskConfig be enforeced?

-## Construct extension body

-Client constructs this extension during the upload flow, after hpke config (see update flow and hpke-config in {{?DAP=I-D.draft-ietf-ppm-dap-01}}.).
-Client typically sets `extension_type` to `task-prov` codepoint in `ReportMetadata`'s extension field, and save the encoded `TaskConfig` in `extension_data` field.

 # Leader Behavior